Lathrop Brown: Construct Tin House inland

 Lathrop and Hélène left Big Sur for Florida in 1956, where Lathrop died in 1959.
 In 1961, Hélène Hooper Brown donated the entire property to the state, stipulating that it be used as a park and named for her good friend, Julia Pfeiffer Burns, a "true pioneer."
 She included the requirement that Waterfall House be converted into a museum within five years to house Big Sur history, otherwise that it be razed.
 For several reasons this was not accomplished and the mansion was demolished in 1966.
 The Waterfall Overlook of McWay Falls was built on that spot.
 Visitors to the site today can view the remnants of the home's landscaping, including palm trees.
 The Pelton wheel is on display as well.

 Later life

 Brown was a member of a committee to supervise the Graduate School of Public Administration of Harvard University in 1954 and 1955.

+Death and burial

 He died in Fort Myers, Florida and was cremated; the ashes were interred in Abbey of the Light, Manasota Memorial Park, Sarasota, Florida.

+Legacy

 His home at Nissequogue, New York, known as Land of Clover, was added to the National Register of Historic Places in 1993.